ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

 .. image:: /_static/backwards_compatibility_3.png
     :width: 600

-For cases where you might expect the API call to fail you should wrap it in a try/except.
+For cases where you might expect the API call to fail, you should wrap it in a try/except.
 For example, the following script reads graph points until the end of the graph.
-Note that the MotorCADError exception type is used so that only errors raised by MotorCAD are caught:
+The ``MotorCADError`` exception type is used so that only errors raised by MotorCAD are caught:

 .. code:: python